benjiyaya/ComfyUI_Qwen3TTS/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 License.
 Please note that the Qwen3-TTS models themselves have their own specific licenses which can be found on the HuggingFace model cards.
 ```